Baganda: Religion

 According to the 2002 Census of Uganda, 42.7% of Baganda are Roman Catholic, 27.4% are Anglican (Church of Uganda), 23% are Muslim, and 4.3% are Pentecostal.
 As shown by the official statistics, the bulk of the Baganda in Uganda belong to the new Abrahamic religions and a few to the old traditional Kiganda religion.
 In practice, some Baganda officially belong to one of the Abrahamic religions but also secretly follow the old traditional Kiganda religion.

 Creation myth

 The Baganda creation myth says that the first man on earth (and Buganda in particular) was Kintu.
 Kintu married Nnambi, the daughter of the god Ggulu.
 The Baganda are the descendants of Kintu and Nnambi.
 According to this myth, Walumbe, Nnambi's jealous brother is responsible for all human disease, sickness (olumbe) and death on earth.
 Another brother, Kayikuuzi, tried to protect humans from Walumbe but failed.
 To this day, Kayikuuzi still tries to capture Walumbe from the underground where he hides and take him back home.

 Based on this creation myth, the Baganda are called abaana ba Nnambi (Nnambi's children).

+Marriage rites and customs

+Traditional Kiganda marriage involves several rites and customs that must be performed for a marriage to occur.

+Among the Baganda, for a prospective couple to marry each other, their parents must belong to different clans since members of the same clan are considered siblings.
+This is usually not a problem if the bride-to-be or suitor is not a Muganda, as that would generally mean that they are not siblings based on clan.
+Key ceremonies include: